 Advantages of Solar Energy

 For most American home owners the most significant attraction to solar power is that once the capital cost of installing it is paid off the energy is free.
-This means the only real question is whether the payback period on the capital investment is better than the returns they would get from investing their money in other ways.
+This means the only real question is whether the payback period on the capital investment is better than the returns you would get from investing the same money in other ways.

 You may be surprised that we now list this as the leading advantage of solar energy.
 The reason we do this is that most home owners are now more interested in the financial aspects of installing solar rather than the environmental benefits.